Text Summarization Algorithm

 - It can range from being a Single-Document Summarization Algorithm to being a Multi-Document Summarization Algorithm.

-- It can range from being a Heuristic Text Summarization Algorithm to being a Corpus-based Text Summarization Algorithm.
+- It can range from being a Heuristic Text Summarization Algorithm to being a Data-Driven Text Summarization Algorithm.

 - It can range from being a Knowledge-Poor Text Summarization Algorithm to being a Knowledge-Rich Text Summarization Algorithm.